36 Species in Genus Myoporum

 Myoporum species are typically shrubs or small trees, characterized by simple leaves and small, often white or pinkish flowers.
 While they may not be the showiest blooms in the garden, their understated elegance and adaptability make them a valuable addition to various landscapes.

-Species of Myoporum
+Species in Myoporum

 The genus Myoporum comprises around 36 species, with a significant portion endemic to Australia.
 Some of the notable species include: